-(e) Human Resources Committee
+(c) Human Resources Committee

-The Compensation and Health and Safety Committees were combined to form the new Human Resources Committee on May 16, 2013.
+The former Compensation and Health and Safety Committees were combined to form the new Human Resources Committee on May 16, 2013.
 The Human Resources Committee is responsible for reviewing and assisting the Board in overseeing the recruitment and assessment of the CEO and the compensation of the CEO, reviewing and approving the compensation of the executive officers, reviewing and approving executive compensation disclosure under applicable securities laws, and reviewing and making recommendations to the Board regarding the compensation structure and benefit plans and programs of Toronto Hydro.
 The Human Resources Committee is also responsible for reviewing and approving the parameters of collective bargaining negotiations, and reviewing and making recommendations to the Board with respect to environmental and health and safety matters.
-Members of the Human Resources Committee are Mr. Bastable, Councillor Colle and Mr. Williams.
-Mr. Bastable is the Chair of the Human Resources Committee.
-Prior to April 15, 2013, the Compensation Committee was comprised of Ms. Callon (Chair), Mr. Copeland, Mr. Bastable and Ms. Beed.
-Prior to April 15, 2013, the Health and Safety Committee was comprised of Mr. Williams (Chair), Ms. Callon and Ms. Khetrapal.
 See section 12.1(a) under the heading "Human Resources Committee" for further information on the Human Resources Committee.